aws-solutions/media-services-application-mapper/docs/software-architecture.md

 ## Views

-This document describes the architectural views for the authentication solution used by the demo.aws web sites.
+This document describes the architectural views for the Media Services Application Manager (MSAM) tool.
-The views in this document are described using the The “4+1” View Model of Software Architecture.
+The views in this document are described using the [The “4+1” View Model of Software Architecture](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model).

 The views used in this document are:

 1. use case view